-If more thou dost perceive, let me know more; Set on thy wife to observe: leave me, Iago:
+Othello.- Farewell, farewell.
+If more thou dost perceive, let me know more; set on thy wife to observe.
+Leave me, lago.

-[Going] My lord, I take my leave.
+lago. - [Going.]
+My lord, I take my leave.

-Why did I marry?
-This honest creature doubtless Sees and knows more, much more, than he unfolds.
+Othello.- Why did I marry?
+This honest creature doubtless sees and knows more, much more, than he unfolds.

-[Returning] My lord, I would I might entreat your honour

-To scan this thing no further; leave it to time: Though it be fit that Cassio have his place, For sure, he fills it up with great ability, Yet, if you please to hold him off awhile, You shall by that perceive him and his means: Note, if your lady strain his entertainment With any strong or vehement importunity; Much will be seen in that.
-In the mean time, Let me be thought too busy in my fears-As worthy cause I have to fear I am-And hold her free, I do beseech your honour.
+lago.
+[Returning.] - My lord, I would I might entreat your honor to scan this thing no further; leave it to time.
+Though it be fit that Cassio have his place, for sure he fills it up with great ability, Yet, if you please to hold him off awhile, you shall by that perceive him and his means.
+Note if your lady strain his entertainment with any strong or vehement importunity; much will be seen in that.
+In the meantime, let me be thought too busy in my fears as worthy cause I have to fear I am and hold her free, I do beseech your honor.

-Fear not my government.
+Othello.- Fear not my government.

-I once more take my leave.
+lago.- I once more take my leave.

-This fellow's of exceeding honesty, And knows all qualities, with a learned spirit, Of human dealings.
-If I do prove her haggard, Though that her jesses were my dear heartstrings, I'ld whistle her off and let her down the wind, To pray at fortune.
-Haply, for I am black And have not those soft parts of conversation That chamberers have, or for I am declined Into the vale of years,--yet that's not much--She's gone.
-I am abused; and my relief Must be to loathe her.
-O curse of marriage, That we can call these delicate creatures ours, And not their appetites!
-I had rather be a toad, And live upon the vapour of a dungeon, Than keep a corner in the thing I love For others' uses.
-Yet, 'tis the plague of great ones; Prerogatived are they less than the base; 'Tis destiny unshunnable, like death: Even then this forked plague is fated to us When we do quicken.
-Desdemona comes:
+Othello.- This fellow's of exceeding honesty, and knows all qualities, with a learned spirit, of human dealings.
+If I do prove her haggard, though that her jesses were my dear heartstrings, I'ld whistle her off and let her down the wind to prey at fortune.
+Haply, for I am black and have not those soft parts of conversation that chamberers have, or for I am declined into the vale of years- yet that's not much she's gone.
+I am abused, and my relief must be to loathe her.
+O curse of marriage, that we can call these delicate creatures ours, and not their appetites!
+I had rather be a toad, and live upon the vapor of a dungeon, than keep a corner in the thing I love for others' uses.
+Yet, 'tis the plague of great ones: Prerogatived are they less than the base; 'Tis destiny unshunnable, like death.
+Even then this forked plague is fated to us when we do quicken.
+Desdemona comes: Re-enter Desdemona and Emilia.

-Re-enter DESDEMONA and EMILIA

 If she be false, O, then heaven mocks itself!
 I'll not believe't.

-How now, my dear Othello!
-Your dinner, and the generous islanders By you invited, do attend your presence.
+Desdemona.- How now, my dear Othello!
+Your dinner, and the generous islanders by you invited, do attend your presence.

-I am to blame.
+Othello .- I am to blame.

-Why do you speak so faintly?
+Desdemona.- Why do you speak so faintly?
 Are you not well?

-I have a pain upon my forehead here.
+Othello.- I have a pain upon my forehead here.

-'Faith, that's with watching; 'twill away again: Let me but bind it hard, within this hour It will be well.
+Desdemona.- Faith, that's with watching; 'twill away again.
+Let me but bind it hard, within this hour It will be well.

-Your napkin is too little:

-He puts the handkerchief from him; and it drops
+Othello.- Your napkin is too little; he puts the handkerchief from him, and she drops it.
 Let it alone.
 Come, I'll go in with you.

-I am very sorry that you are not well.
+Desdemona.- I am very sorry that you are not well.